ben-dataraven/ansible-collection-zabbix/README.md

-# ansible-role-zabbix-dashboards
+# Ansible Collection - ben_dataraven.zabbix

-An Ansible role for the programmatic creation of Zabbix Dashboards
+A set of custom extensions to the `community.zabbix` Ansible Collection, mainly to support the programatic creation of Zabbix dashboards